 I was poised in front of the kitchen window this morning drinking in the sunlight spilling in.
 I've been a bit blue this week.
 It's been cold, dark, and rainy as of late, not really a combination I enjoy one bit.
 Maybe it's all the work I did over the holidays catching up to me or finally having a few quite moments of reflection.

 I'll heard good news and it brings my smile back quickly.
 Then I hear bad news and it rips off the band-aid to a wound that hasn't quite yet healed.
-It's been a tremendous year of loss for my own family, friends, acquaintances, and even strangers.
-I try not to let these things keep me down, but sometimes I just need to stop for a moment and really let it all soak in.
+I try not to let it all keep me down, but sometimes I just need to stop for a moment and really let it all soak in.

 I let this week be a blue week, but next week I'm bringing back the sunshine.
 I'm looking ahead and switching course.
 It's a new year and it's time for new memories, hopefully more new friends and who knows what else is possible.

 I for one have so many things already on my want-to-do list.
 Furniture yet to find and redesign, recipes already sketched out in my mind, parties I want to throw, crafts to glitter and bedazzle, places I want to visit.
 (Seriously, you have no idea how bad I need a vacation?
 In fact so much so I've solicited a Heavy Metal band to be their roadie just so I can get a free European vacation.)
 (You thinking I'm kidding here, huh?)
 I find looking ahead is my way out of where I'm stuck at.

 I decided to change up this coffee cake recipe from Sunset just for kicks!

 3 tablespoons sugar